irvanjitsingh/discovergurbani/README.md

 About
 =====

 Discover Gurbani is a search engine for the Sikh Scriptures, Siri Guru Granth Sahib Jee.
 They contain the writings of the Gurus as well as several other enlightened Saints of different faiths and backgrounds.
-Sikhs regard Siri Guru Granth Sahib Ji as their eternal Guru and the living embodiment of the Gurus' very soul.
+Sikhs regard Siri Guru Granth Sahib Ji as their eternal Guru and the living embodiment of the Gurus' spirit and soul.

 The writings, known as Gurbani (pronounced gurbaanee), are central to the Sikh faith as they embody the message of the Gurus and were compiled and sealed by the Guru themselves.
 Gurbani is unique in that all of it is written in poetic format; the hymns are assigned rhythms and musical scales, as they are meant to be sung.